ucs-compute-solutions/FlexPod-for-EHR/Ansible/roles/ONTAP/README.md

 	ontap_nvme
 	ontap_finalize_setup

-These roles are developed as per the best practices prescribed in the Cisco Validated Design (CVD) "FlexPod Datacenter with Cisco UCS M6, VMware 7.0 U2 and NetApp ONTAP 9.9".
+These roles are developed as per the best practices prescribed in the Cisco Validated Design (CVD) "FlexPod for Epic EHR with Cisco Intersight and NetApp ONTAP 9.10".

 ### Environment Validated

 As the automation solution is specifically build for the above mentioned CVD, the current roles and playbooks support the following components:

-	Storage Operating System: ONTAP 9.8 and 9.9
+	Storage Operating System: ONTAP 9.9 and 9.10
 	Storage Protocols: NFS, FCP, and NVMe
-	VMware vSphere: 7.0 U2
+	VMware vSphere: 7.0 U3

 ### Prerequisite